 Part of the recommendations contained in the explanatory memorandum of the Australian Media Industry Taskforce is that designated digital platform corporations must establish and maintain a mandatory code of conduct.
 This code of conduct is designed to provide an outline of their conduct and it is also supposed to apply to their hiring practices.

 This explanatory memorandum goes further to recommend that all employees in digital media businesses are required to have a reasonable understanding of the concept of the mandatory code of conduct.
-Digital business activities must be conducted in an appropriate, professional manner and this is expected to be reflected in their conduct.
+Digital business activities such as those found in our blogs must be conducted in an appropriate, professional manner and this is expected to be reflected in their conduct.

 News organisations have been urged to use their powers of investigation to verify that stories are accurate.
 In instances where the company is unable to identify a fraudulent activity, the offending media company must immediately correct the misinformation.